ivangfr/okta-springboot-react/README.md

 | Groups | JOBS_STAFF |
 | Password | Set by admin |

-Enter a password and do not select the checkbox `User must change password on first login`
+Enter a password and DO NOT select the checkbox `User must change password on first login`

 - Let's add the second person.
-She is a jobs customer.
+He is a Jobs Portal customer.
 For it, click on `Add Person` button and enter the following values in the form

 | Setting | Value |
 | ------- | ----- |